winduum/winduum-docs/docs/docs/use.md

 ```
 :::

-If you want to style some elements inside the component you don't need to use complex conventions like BEM, just use helper classes such `.c_item`, `.c_head`, `.c_body`, `.c_foot` etc. This way you can tell that it's a element related to the parent component.
+It's recommended to use TailwindCSS utility  classes.
+But if you want to style some elements in CSS inside the component you don't need to use complex conventions like BEM, just use helper classes such as `.c_item`, `.c_head`, `.c_body`, `.c_foot` etc. This way you can tell that it's a element related to the parent component.

 In rare case you want to prevent possible class conflicts you can add name of the component inside the class like this `.c_hello_world_item`.